nin9swells/ansible-logrotate-config/README.md

 ## Role Variables

+**install_logrotate**: A boolean which tell whether logrotate should be installed or not

 **logrotate_scripts**: A list of logrotate scripts and the directives to use for the rotation.

 * name - The name of the script that goes into /etc/logrotate.d/